awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_fsa_app/README.md

 - **SynthesizeAudio** - Converts the English text into an MP3 audio file and places the audio file into an S3 bucket.
 - **PutPositiveComment** - Places the data into an Amazon DynamoDB table.

-**Note**: The client React application does not display any data until the workflow successfully completes and data is stored in the S3 bucket and Amazon DynamoDB table.
+**Note**: The client React application does not display any data until the workflow successfully completes and data is stored in the S3 bucket and DynamoDB table.

 The following illustration shows the Amazon DynamoDB table storing the values.

 ![AWS Photo Analyzer](images/dbtable.png)

-**Note**: This Amazon DynamoDB table is created when you run the AWS CDK script to set up the resources.
+**Note**: This DynamoDB table is created when you run the AWS CDK script to set up the resources.
 This is discussed later in this document.

 ### Understand the AWS resources used by the FSA application